Warner University: Academics

+According to US News and World Report, in 2024 only 25% of the students at Warner graduated within four years.

 Warner is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and offers over 30 undergraduate degree programs for traditional students.
-For working adults, Warner offers a Master of Business Administration, a Master of Arts in Education, a Master of Science in Management, a Bachelor of Science in Transformational Church Ministry, a Bachelor of Arts in Educational Studies, a Bachelor of Arts in Healthcare Management, and a Bachelor of Arts in Business Administration.
+For working adults, Warner offers a Master of Business Administration, a Master of Arts in education, a Master of Science in management, a Bachelor of Science in Transformational Church Ministry, a Bachelor of Arts in Educational Studies, a Bachelor of Arts in Healthcare Management, and a Bachelor of Arts in Business Administration.
 These degrees are available in either an online or site-based format.
 In recent years, Warner added a Bachelor of Arts in Agricultural Studies.

 Warner also supports a unique training facility known as the H.E.A.R.T.
 (Hunger Education and Resources Training) Institute.
 The HEART Institute is a simulated developing country village which trains students in missionary fieldwork while giving them an opportunity to live in an environment similar to many underdeveloped parts of the world.

 Library

 The Pontious Learning Resource Center serves as the academic library at Warner University.
-Its collection includes approximately 95,000 books and 8,000 periodical subscriptions in several different formats.
-The Pontious Learning Resource Center also offers several specialized collections including the Curriculum Materials Center, Instructional Materials Lab, and the Pioneer Room.
+Its collection includes approximately over 50,000 books and 10,000 periodical subscriptions.
 The Pioneer Room houses the Church of God and Warner University archival materials.

 Athletics

 The Warner athletic teams are called the Royals.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference (formerly known as the Florida Sun Conference (FSC) until after the 2007–08 school year) for most of its sports since the 1990–91 academic year; while its men's volleyball team competes in the Mid-South Conference (MSC).
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference (formerly known as the Florida Sun Conference (FSC) until 2008) for most of its sports since the 1990–91 academic year; while its men's volleyball team competes in the Mid-South Conference (MSC).
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of the Division I level.

 Warner competes in 21 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, soccer, tennis, track & field and volleyball; women's sports include basketball, beach volleyball, cheerleading, cross country, dance, flag football, lacrosse, soccer, softball, tennis, track & field and volleyball; and co-ed sports include clay target.
 Former sports included men's & women's golf.

 Volleyball

 Warner was the first college/university to offer a varsity men's volleyball program in the state of Florida.
 The men's volleyball program participates in the Mid-South Conference (MSC).
 The program initially competed in the Mid-America Men's Volleyball Intercollegiate Conference (MAMVIC).
-The program made back-to-back appearances in the NAIA Men’s Volleyball National Invitational Tournament in 2011 and 2012.
+The program made back-to-back appearances in the NAIA Men's Volleyball National Invitational Tournament in 2011 and 2012.